 For gold panning, you head to the Salida Gultch Trailhead which is along Lynx Creek.
 It is open to the public, but you must bring your own pan, cannot use any motorized equipment, and all holes created must be backfilled.

 Oddly enough, I could not find an exact address like for Watson Lake.
 The directions I found were for the Lynx Campground on the USDA Forest Service website.
 It reads, “From Hwy 69: South on Walker Road (by Costco; 5 miles east of Prescott), approximately 3 miles.
 Campground is on the left side of Walker Road.
 Campground road and spurs are paved.”

-There are other lakes near and around Prescott (Willow Lake, Goldwater Lake, Granite Basin Lake, Lower Goldwater Lake, Willow Creek Reservoir, and Yavapai Lake), but Watson and Lynx are by far the most popular.
-Watson Lake is certainly the more popular of the two, given its unique and captivating rock formations, but Lynx Lake keeps the pressure on it.
+There are other lakes near and around Prescott (Willow Lake, Granite Basin Lake, Lower Goldwater Lake, Willow Creek Reservoir, and Yavapai Lake), but Watson, Lynx, and Goldwater are by far the most popular.
+Watson Lake is certainly the more popular of them all, given its unique and captivating rock formations, but Lynx and Goldwater keep the pressure on it.
 It honestly just comes down to what kind of lake experience you want!
 If you want more hiking trails, more nooks and crannies to explore on a canoe or kayak, or to play some frisbee golf, head to Watson Lake.
-If you’re looking for more of a relaxing fishing experience or a slight stroll around a lake, then Lynx Lake is perfect for you.
-In fact, just try out both!
+If you’re looking for more of a relaxing fishing experience or a slight stroll around a lake, then Lynx or Goldwater Lake are perfect for you.
+In fact, just visit them all!